JanneMattila/www/docs/_posts/2025/10/2025-10-12-traditional-app-vs-chat-based-app.markdown

 > Use the right tool for the right job

 Code for the Travel assistant scenario is available in my GitHub:

+- It's implemented so that Functions return hardcoded dummy data
+- It's super easy to debug and see how the functions are called
+- You can easily modify the code to call real APIs or databases

+Have a look:

 {% include githubEmbed.html text="JanneMattila/azure-ai-demos/01-SemanticKernelTravelAssistant" link="JanneMattila/azure-ai-demos/blob/main/src/01-SemanticKernelTravelAssistant/Program.cs" %}